 - Purchase nipples that are of a standard size – so they can fit major brand standard neck bottles.
 You can also choose wide neck nipples if you plan on feeding from wide neck bottles.
 The nipples should be interchangeable and fit all major brand bottles like the Cherub Baby teats.

-- Make sure to buy teats that are designed to mimic a real teat.
+- Make sure to buy teats that claim to mimic a real teat.
 These provide for baby’s natural feeding movements so he can have a more enjoyable time when being bottle fed.
-The peristaltic design of the Cherub Baby teat is ergonomically designed with this in mind.
+The peristaltic design of the Cherub Baby teat is an ergonomic design that keeps this in mind.

 - Finally, make sure that you have sterilised the nipples properly before using them.
 For easy sterilising, you can use the Natristeam Microwave Bottle Steriliser.